Asian Americans grieve, organize in wake of Atlanta attacks - WTMJ

 Her organization is partnering with other groups such as the Atlanta chapter of Asian Americans Advancing Justice to offer resources in multiple languages, including mental health assistance, self-defense training and bystander training.

-Meanwhile, from Phoenix to Philadelphia, Asian American organizations nationwide organized events aimed at showing unity.
+Meanwhile, from Phoenix to Philadelphia, Asian American organizations organized events aimed at showing unity.

 Asian Americans United, the Asian Pacific Islander Political Alliance and several other partner groups held a vigil Wednesday afternoon in Philadelphia’s Chinatown neighborhood.